Induced subgraphs of graphs with large chromatic number. VI. Banana trees: Banana trees

-Let us say a {\em banana} is a graph formed by the union of a nonempty set of paths each of positive length, all with the same ends ($s,t$ say) and otherwise disjoint, and its {\em thickness} is the number of these paths.
-We call $s,t$ the {\em ends} of the banana.
-(A banana of thickness two is just a cycle, and so its ends are not determined from the graph; so we will therefore specify its ends separately whenever we use a banana of thickness two.)
-By a {\em banana in $G$} we mean an induced subgraph of $G$ that is a banana.
 Two bananas $B_1,B_2$ in $G$ are {\em orthogonal} if every vertex in $V(B_1\cap B_2)$ is an end of both bananas, and there is at most one such vertex, and every edge of $G$ between $V(B_1)$ and $V(B_2)$ is incident with a common end of $B_1,B_2$.
 A {\em banana tree} is a graph obtained from a tree $T$ by replacing each edge $uv$ by a banana with ends $u,v$, such that these bananas are orthogonal.
 To prove \ref{fattree}, we need to prove that every multigraph obtained by fattening the edges of a tree is widespread; and part of ``widespread'' involves proving that for every subdivision $J$ of such a multigraph, there is a subdivision of $J$ which is present as an induced subgraph.
-But such a graph $J$ is just a banana tree, so \ref{fattree} can be reformulated as follows.
+But such a graph $J$ is just a banana tree, so \ref{fattree} is implied by the following: